0xPoe/talks/a-sink.slide/slides.md

 <!--
 Each pipeline is responsible for replicating data for a single table, and it consists of four components.

 First up, we have the puller.
 The puller is responsible for pulling data from TiKV.
+I mean. from the storage layer.

 Next, we have the sorter.
 The sorter is responsible for sorting the data based on commit ts.
 This ensures that the data is replicated in the correct order.